 Research field sites can take many forms.
 Once such site is Iowa State University's Horticulture Farm.
-It provides a resource for many kinds of research including on painted turtles.
+It provides a resource for many kinds of Overnight Field Trips research including on painted turtles.
 Source: Nick Topping, used with permission.

-connection and increase a sense of belonging in the biodiversity sciences.
+An overnight field trip will help to build connection and increase a sense of belonging in the biodiversity sciences.
 Additional faculty members will join the trip to provide opportunities to build professional connections in a more informal setting.
 Visiting a field station provides opportunities for numerous field site visits and a more intensive field experience.
 Invited faculty with field expertise can also demo hands-on field work (e.g., live mammal trapping) to give a taste of field research.